 Two formulas can be used to calculate the amount of fuel used to generate a kilowatthour (kWh) of electricity:

-Data sources for the calculations:
+Data sources available for those calculations include:

 Monthly Energy Review, Appendices with fuel heat contents, electricity heat rates, and conversion factors